Special Technologies

 • If your equipment consumes 1.8 Amps, but a solar panel is simultaneously resupplying the battery with 1.2 Amps, then the net consumption is only .6 Amps.
 At that very low consumption per hour, an 18 AmpHr battery would theoretically last 30 hours.
 In this example you could run your gadget all day without problem.

-• Alternately, if your equipment consumes 7 Amps, solar panel provides 1.2 Amps, net 5.8 Amp consumption.
-18 AmpHr battery would last only 3.1 hours, even with the solar panel.
+• Alternately, if your equipment consumes 7 Amps (too much), solar panel provides 1.2 Amps, net 5.8 Amp consumption.
+18 AmpHr battery would last only 3.1 hours at 100% efficiency (more realistically, 2 hours), even with the solar panel.
 In this example to increase battery life, you need to reduce Amp consumption (turn off equipment, reduce brightness, etc.) and/or use additional solar panels to increase recharge 1.2 Amps per additional panel.

 In any case, when equipment use is ended, the system battery can be fully recharged via solar, DC vehicle system or the AC recharger

-The time to fully recharge the battery depends upon the AmpHr size of the system battery and how many Amps are input.
+The time to fully recharge the battery depends upon the AmpHr size of the system battery, how low the battery was discharged, and input Amperage.

 See Recharge Chart at below right.